ralqadri/odin-rockpaperscissors/README.md

 # top-rockpaperscissors
-A barebones Rock Paper Scissors game made on Javascript for a project by the Odin Project's curriculum.
+A Rock Paper Scissors game made with HTML/CSS/JS for a project by the Odin Project's curriculum.